 Personalization in retail is a powerful tool for selling and communicating to consumers.
 But what does it actually entail?

-Good personalization offers the perfect scenario for both shopper and seller: a less frustrating and more successful shopping journey for the customer; and a way to increase conversion rates and loyalty for the retailer.
-It also collects data at a finer granularity than ever before, giving retailers valuable insights to better serve customer needs and to improve product and operational efficiencies.
+Good personalization offers the perfect scenario for both shopper and seller.
+For the customer, a successful, less frustrating shopping journey; and for the retailer, a way to increase conversion rates and loyalty.
+It also collects data in finer detail than ever before.
+This gives retailers valuable insights to better serve customer needs and to improve product and business efficiencies.

-This makes for an exciting time for retail, but there are significant challenges associated with personalization.
-Not least, deciding how to get started, navigating the numerous solutions on offer and learning how to build genuinely trusted connections with customers; after all, customers expect personalization nowadays.
+This makes for an exciting time for retail, but there are significant challenges associated with real time personalization.
+Not least, navigating the numerous solutions on offer, and learning how to build genuinely trusted connections with customers.
+After all, customers expect personalization nowadays.

 What you need to know about AI driven personalization in retail

-Based on our work at Dressipi, and our many conversations with retailers across the spectrum, we share five key thoughts on how to approach your ecommerce personalization strategy to get the most value for both your customers and your business.
+Based on our work at Dressipi, we share five key thoughts on how to approach your AI powered ecommerce personalization strategy.
+We will also guide you about how to get the most value for both your customers and your business.

 1) Choose the right personalization for you